loujaybee/cloud-exam-notes/cloud-practitioner/1-intro.md

 1. Data laws — You have legal requirements that means you need to be in a given region.

 // TODO: 👷‍♀ What's the third reason!?

+## Cloud Concepts

+#### 6 Advantages Of Cloud

+- Trade capital expense for variable expense
+- Economies of scale
+- Stop guessing about capacity (on demand)
+- Increase speed and agility
+- Stop spending money running data centers
+- Global in minutes

+#### 3 Types of Cloud Computing

+- IAAS
+- PAAS
+- SAAS

+### 3 Types of Cloud

+- Public: AWS, Azure, GCP
+- Hybrid: Mixture of public and private
+- Private Cloud: Your datacenter